-This article describes how to add and manage server-side users and permission roles for the Tealium Customer Data Hub .
+This article describes how to manage server-side users and permission roles for the Tealium Customer Data Hub.

 This article covers the following topics: